 His sister Hera was the first and only to whom he was married, but that didn’t stop him from fathering children with all and sundry, willing or not.

 Hera, the goddess of marriage and childbirth, constantly fought with Zeus throughout their marriage.
 She was bitterly jealous of his many lovers and fought with him often and punishing those he pursued.
-She tried to prevent the Titaness Leto from having her twins, Apollo and Artemis.
+She tried to prevent the Titaness Leto from having her twins, Apollo and Artemis, the goddess of the hunt.
 She sent a relentless gadfly to torment Io, a mortal woman Zeus turned into a cow in an attempt to hide her.
 The fly chased the unfortunate creature across two continents before Zeus returned to transform her back to a woman.

 Demeter, a Story of a Mother’s Triumph